nuxeo/nuxeo-drive/README.md

 Translations for other languages are managed in the [nuxeo-drive](https://crowdin.com/project/nuxeo-drive) Crowdin project, e.g. [French](https://crowdin.com/translate/nuxeo-drive/40/en-fr).

-The [sync-nuxeo-drive-crowdin](https://qa.nuxeo.org/jenkins/job/Private/job/Crowdin/job/sync-nuxeo-drive-crowdin/) Jenkins job triggers a daily synchronization of:
+The [crowdin-action](https://github.com/nuxeo/nuxeo-drive/actions?query=workflow%3ACrowdin) GitHub Action triggers a daily synchronization of:

-* The i18n.json reference file to Crowdin.
+* The `i18n.json` reference file to Crowdin.
 This file can be edited and changes must be pushed to the current repository.
-* The Crowdin translation files to the i18n folder, e.g. i18n-fr.json.
+* The Crowdin translation files to the `i18n` folder, e.g. `i18n-fr.json`.
 These files must never be edited from the source tree.

 ## Reporting Issues